nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 .. note::
    LE Isochronous Channels and the corresponding documentation are currently :ref:`experimental <nrf:software_maturity>` and subject to changes.

-LE Isochronous Channels is a feature defined in the `Bluetooth Core Specification`_.
+LE Isochronous Channels (ISO) is a feature defined in the `Bluetooth Core Specification`_.
 It allows for unreliable transport of data in one-to-one, one-to-many and many-to-one topologies.

-In LE Isochronous Channels, data is transmitted in units called SDUs.
+In ISO, data is transmitted in units called SDUs.
 The source of the data provides one SDU every SDU interval and these SDUs have a fixed timeout for their delivery.
 SDUs are transmitted at a fixed schedule, which allows to time-synchronize multiple receiving devices with microsecond-scale accuracy.

-The LE Isochronous Channels feature is split into a broadcast and a unicast part.
+The ISO feature is split into a broadcast and a unicast part.

 For broadcast mode, different broadcast isochronous streams (BIS) are grouped into broadcast isochronous groups (BIG).
 In this mode, data is sent in a unidirectional stream from a source device to an arbitrary number of sink devices.